platformio/platformio-core/docs/faq.rst

     [sudo] pip uninstall scons
     [sudo] pip install scons

-    # if you have "error: option --single-version-externally-managed not recognized", then
+    # or if you have "error: option --single-version-externally-managed not recognized"
     [sudo] pip install --egg scons

 2. Install PlatformIO using :ref:`installation_installer_script`.